cuga-rajal/translator/README.md

 local chat.
 The "source language" should be set to the HUD owner's language, and "target language" should be set to the local chat language.

-The first time you wear the HUD, it will detect your viewer preferences and configure the source language automatically.
-Dialogs and instructions are in the native language of the wearer, based on the source language detected or selected.
+The first time you wear the HUD, it will try to detect your viewer preferences configure the source language automatically.
+If it can not detect the viewer settings, it will default to English.
+Some versions of Singularity do not support language detection.
+In this case, the source language can be set manually.

 3) For best results, everyone wearing the HUD in proximity should use the same target language for local chat.
 Otherwise you may get duplication of translated